-The average annual operating cost for the Project is estimated to be \$708 million per year over the proposed 20 year life, which equates to \$10.98 /ton milled, based on the 180,000 ton/day plant capacity.
+The average annual operating cost for the Project is estimated to be \$706.4 million per year over the proposed 20 year life assuming a 2% gold / 6% silver Royalty, which equates to \$10.97/ton milled, based on the 180,000 ton/day plant capacity.
+The average annual operating cost for the Project is estimated to be \$705.5 million per year over the proposed 20 year life assuming a 10% gold / 30% silver Royalty, which equates to \$10.96 /ton milled, A very small difference in operating costs is due to the Royalty's estimated impact on participation payments.
 A summary of the individual components that make up this estimate is presented in Table 21-13 and is based on a combination of first-principal calculations, experience and historical pricing, reference projects and factors as appropriate for a PEA.